-- Overnight use of the Islands may be permitted, as part of a training exercise, with prior approval from the Forest Manager and Reserves and Facilities Manager. - Live firing, the use of ammunition, explosives and pyrotechnics during military or other training exercises should not be permitted. - Training exercises involving flying activities (including low flying, landings, dropping of personnel or cargo) may be considered on a case-by-case basis.
+- 8 Dogs may be used during training exercises undertaken within the interior of Moturoa/Rabbit Island, but will not be permitted on beaches or within 100 m of the coastline (to avoid disturbance to nesting or roosting birds). - 9 Any training activities involving soil disturbance require prior approval of the Reserves and Facilities Manager, to prevent damage to archaeological or wāhi tapu sites or contaminated soil present on the Islands. - Overnight use of the Islands may be permitted, as part of a training exercise, with prior approval from the Forest Manager and Reserves and Facilities Manager. - Live firing, the use of ammunition, explosives and pyrotechnics during military or other training exercises should not be permitted. - 12 Training exercises involving flying activities (including low flying, landings, dropping of personnel or cargo) may be considered on a case-by-case basis.
 Agencies are responsible for obtaining the required clearance from the Civil Aviation Authority (the Islands lie within the area covered by the Nelson Airport airspace). - Beach landings of vessels or other water craft should not be permitted during the shorebird breeding season (September to March).